trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

-1. Implement PolyphonySpecifier multiple intermittence.

-2. Implement ImbricationSpecifier selectors.
+1. Implement ImbricationSpecifier selectors.

-3. Implement ImbricationSpecifier edge-cases for unused pitches.
+2. Implement ImbricationSpecifier edge-cases for unused pitches.

-4. Generalize ImbricationSpeicifer to pitch-classes.
+3. Generalize ImbricationSpeicifer to pitch-classes.

-5. Implement ImbricationSpecifier skip-pitch tokens.
+4. Implement ImbricationSpecifier skip-pitch tokens.

-6. Implement ImbricationSpecifier best-spread behavior.
+5. Implement ImbricationSpecifier best-spread behavior.

-7. Allow rests in FigureRhythmMaker talea for duration-colored legato.
+6. Allow rests in FigureRhythmMaker talea for duration-colored legato.

-8. Build segment 7.
+7. Build segment 7.

-9. Make cover.
+8. Make cover.

-10. Debug possible up-up markup contention at stage 5.
+9. Debug possible up-up markup contention at stage 5.

-11. Integrate SetClass group-system tracking.
+10. Integrate SetClass group-system tracking.
     Integrate A/B differencing in group-1 labels.

-12. Integrate PitchClassTree set-class label-coloring.
+11. Integrate PitchClassTree set-class label-coloring.
     Color set-classes that appear multiple times.

-13. Merge everything back to mainline.
+12. Merge everything back to mainline.

-14. Equip SegmentMaker with label_voices property.
+13. Equip SegmentMaker with label_voices property.

-15. Extend selectors to work with named figures.
+14. Extend selectors to work with named figures.

-16. Generalize RegistrationSpecifier:
+15. Generalize RegistrationSpecifier:
     * centroid spacing
     * ChordalSpacingSpecifier
     * multistage (breakpoint) contour specification

-17. Implement SimultaneitySpecifier.
+16. Implement SimultaneitySpecifier.
     Formalize patterned simultaneities in a single voice.
     Applies to output of registration specifier.
     (Octave-greater intervals possible after registration specifier.)
     Implement 0 or more LMRSpecifier objects.

-18. Implement RepartitionSpecifier.
+17. Implement RepartitionSpecifier.
     Pass to FigureMaker.
     Use in combination with successive transforms.

-19. Extend FigureMaker with optional pitch-class transforms.
+18. Extend FigureMaker with optional pitch-class transforms.

-20. Extend FigureMaker with optional RepartitionSpecifier.
+19. Extend FigureMaker with optional RepartitionSpecifier.

-21. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.
+20. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.

-22. Implement generalized successive transforms.
+21. Implement generalized successive transforms.
 Operates in a single voice.
     First version with six input parameters: list of 1 or more pitch-class sets; list of 0 or more pitch-class transforms including arbitrary permutation; optional repartition specifier; list of 1 or more registration